 I came from the ERP industry, spent many years in consulting, pre-sale and project management.
 Later on I started to work at IBM as a services sales manager and a few years later I started as VP Sales at a local AV integration company in Israel.

-That was my first interaction with the AV industry and during my time as VP of sales, I had a many meetings with my teams and end users at customer sites.
-I found out that they aren’t really familiar with the AV industry, which made them dependent on every bit of information they could get.
+That was my first interaction with the AV industry and during my time as VP of sales.
 It took me back to the end of the 90s’ – beginning of the millennium, where ‘balance’ in the ERP systems was still happening: customers invested money in ERP systems, which didn’t necessarily fit their companies’ needs, or had a lot of features that were useless since they had no experience or knowledge.
 Fast forward to present time – you couldn’t sell an ERP system to a customer without them asking every possible question, which comes from years of experience.